 PS* If you can get our Number One pick…do it!

-There are three levels to Victoria & Alberts, and we’ll suggest that if you can get a reservation to ANY of the levels…do it!
+There are three dining options to Victoria & Alberts, and we’ll suggest that if you can get a reservation to ANY of the rooms…do it!

 Related Article: Our Queen Victoria Room @ Victoria & Albert’s Review